LDEO-CREW/Pythonic-DISORT/docs/index.rst

 ..
-Pythonic-DISORT documentation master file, created by sphinx-quickstart on Tue Mar 14 00:46:27 2023.
+PythonicDISORT documentation master file, created by sphinx-quickstart on Tue Mar 14 00:46:27 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.